Sunday, November 4, 2007

 Holtapalooza 07--Ahoy Mateys

 No, really, we're not.
 Granny's 87th, Dad's 59th, Steve's 57th, Theo's 7th, Terry and Laurie's 19th and our 2nd wedding anniversary--geez!
 The weekend was filled with family, food, and balloons!
-It was the first time in 10 years that we've all been together at Granny's house--and she enjoyed every minute of it!
-Of course, she had to take a 10day trip to France afterwards to
+It was the first time in 10 years that we've all been together at Granny's house--and she enjoyed every

 Friday, June 1, 2007